purinliang/HvBot/README.md

 ### Development History

-#### v0.3.1.1 [Nov.
+#### v0.3.1.1(release) [Nov.
 8th, 2023]

 - All Test passed.
-- The issues remained in v0.3.1.0 have been fixed.

-#### v0.3.1.0 [Oct.
-24th, 2023]

-- Remained issues:
+- Fixed issues:
    - When start arena or encounter, sometimes the program will be idle.
    - When encounter dawn_event, the program will be idle.
    - When battle finish, sometimes the mouse will select the finish_button make its color turn into blue, leading the program can not identify to finish button, and the program will be idle.
    - When parse encounter_text fail, the program send too many error reporting texts.

+#### v0.3.1.0 [Oct.
+24th, 2023]

 - New features:
     - Battle_with_dragons: Now the program can identify special dragon bosses and use specific strategy to battle with them.